This article is part of a series written by Dr. Kevin Pauza

 There are also a variety of symptoms that are associated with degenerative disc disease because the spine is surrounded by nerves that serve many different parts of the body.

-This is why degenerative disc disease pain is not only felt in the back but can also cause headaches and arm and leg pain, depending on where the degenerative discs are located.
+This is why degenerative disc disease pain is not only felt in the back but can also cause headaches, arm pain, and leg pain, depending on where the degenerative discs are located.

 Symptoms of Degenerative Disc Disease